Funduq al-Najjarin

 The funduq is situated in the heart of the medina, at Al-Najjarin Square (also: Nejjarine Square or Place Nejjarine), which is also notable for the Nejjarine Fountain, an attached saqayya or traditional public fountain.
 The building was designed for use by the merchants, traders, and visitors to the city of Fez and provided a storage place.
-It is a prominent example of Moroccan riad architecture.
+Along with the fountains, the building forms one of the most remarkable urban architectural complexes in historic Fez.
 Today it houses a private museum, Le Musée Nejjarine des Arts et Métiers du Bois (Nejjarine Museum of Wooden Arts & Crafts).